 Blam!
 Blam!
-Blam!
-It's time to show wood who's boss with these powerful nail guns.
-If you're in the market for a nail gun you either have a mightily impressive DIY project on the go or you are feeling a little insignificant and require the manliest of manly tools to redress some kind of testosterone-fuelled equilibrium.
+It's time to show wood who's boss with the best nail guns around.
+If you're in the market for the best nail gun, it either means you either have a mightily impressive DIY project on the go and require a big one, or you are doing some kind of crafting hobby, and require a small one, or a staple gun.
+Either way, we've got you covered.

 The best nail guns, in order of preference